 The seating is one aspect that won’t change much – American are not configuring any more aircraft with this cabin, but the existing 777-200 and 787-8 fleet will continue to run with it.

 And of course, this was still a decent deal – 50,000 Qantas Points plus only $5 in taxes for a flight that would have otherwise been upward of $1,500 isn’t a bad redemption.
+Note that this will jump to 57,000 Qantas Points from 18 September 2019 onwards.

 I’m yet to fly with American Airlines across the Pacific from Sydney or Auckland to LA.
 If you have, what’s been your experience?